 In the event an employee takes three (3) consecutive sick days, Match Education may request reasonable medical documentation but in no event will Match Education require detailed information regarding the nature of the illness, nor will it delay an employee's taking of, or payment for, earned sick time because of a failure to provide the requested information.
 Documentation may also be required when an employee has four (4) unforeseeable absences within a three-month period.

-As a general matter, employees will be paid on sick days.
-However, in the event an employee takes a planned leave that extends beyond three (3) consecutive days, he or she may be placed on an extended medical leave and be paid in accordance with the Medical and Parental Leave Policy, below.
+If an employee takes a leave that extends beyond three (3) consecutive days, he or she may be placed on an extended medical leave and be paid in accordance with the Medical and Parental Leave Policy, below.